Fujifilm X-T3 vs Nikon D7000

 Body comparison: Fujifilm X-T3 vs Nikon D7000

 An illustration of the physical size and weight of the Fujifilm X-T3 and the Nikon D7000 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (12 percent) than the Fujifilm X-T3.
 Moreover, the D7000 is substantially heavier (45 percent) than the X-T3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.